Drugun/Aggregate/README.md

 - Altered player movement physics.
 Player air drag and air control greatly reduced.
 Jumping preserves current speed.
 (C)
 - Players don't sink in water.
 (C)
 - Ice and magma blocks break when a player falls on them from more than 2 blocks height.
 (C)
+- Players can climb 1 to 2 block high walls, 3 block high with jump.
+(C)

 ## Required mods